Prince Harry, Duke of Sussex: Humanitarian and environmental activities

 Harry has granted his patronage to organisations including WellChild, Dolen Cymru, MapAction and the London Marathon Charitable Trust; he stepped down from MapAction in 2019 and the London Marathon Charitable Trust in 2021.
 In 2007 he and William organised the Concert for Diana, in memory of their mother, which benefited the charities and patronages of Diana, William, and Harry.
 In October 2008, Harry and his brother embarked on the 1,000 mile eight-day Enduro Africa motorbike ride across South Africa to raise money for Sentebale, UNICEF and the Nelson Mandela Children's Fund.
 In September 2009, William and Harry set up The Foundation of Prince William and Prince Harry to enable them to take forward their charitable ambitions.
 Harry left the charity in June 2019.

 After taking part in an unfinished trip to the North Pole with Walking With The Wounded in 2011, Harry joined the charity's 200-mile expedition to the South Pole in Antarctica during December 2013, accompanying twelve injured servicemen and women from the UK, the US and the Commonwealth.
+In August 2014, Harry took part in a flight in a vintage Supermarine Spitfire fighter aircraft, with Phil O'Dell acting as the pilot instructor and flight commander.
+The flight took place over the Isle of Wight coastline to promote the Spitfire Scholarship, a charitable initiative launched by Harry that mirrored World War II pilot training to teach wounded, injured, and sick service veterans how to fly.
 As patron of Walk of Britain, he walked with the team on 30 September and 20 October 2015.
 To raise awareness for HIV testing, Harry took a test live on the royal family Facebook page on 14 July 2016.
 He later attended the 21st International AIDS Conference in Durban, South Africa, on 21 July 2016.
 On World AIDS Day, Harry and Rihanna helped publicise HIV testing by taking the test themselves.
 Since 2016 Harry has been working with Terrence Higgins Trust to raise awareness about HIV and sexual health.
 In November 2019, to mark the National HIV Testing Week, the Duke interviewed HIV+ Rugby player Gareth Thomas on behalf of the trust.